Grief: Helping Children With Grief

 How to help a child during the grieving process

-Here are some steps for helping children during the grieving process:
+Here are some ideas for helping a child during the grieving process.

-- Read books or watch DVDs.
-Books and DVDs can help children understand the concept of loss and death.
-Ask a librarian about books and DVDs for children your child's age.
-After reading the book or watching the DVD, talk with your child about the story and especially about his or her feelings.
+- Read a book or watch a movie.
+Books and movies can help children understand the concept of loss and death.
+Ask a librarian to recommend good choices for your child's age.
+Talk with your child about the story and especially about your child's feelings.

 - Make up stories.
 Storytelling lets you and your child change what happens in the story.
-Your child can change sad and gloomy feelings to more positive ones that provide warmth and comfort.
+Your child can change sad feelings to more positive ones that provide comfort.

 - Draw pictures.
-Drawing pictures of feelings may be easier than talking about them.
-Ask your child to draw a picture of what is happening to him or her.
+Drawing feelings may be easier than talking about them.
+Ask your child to draw a picture of what's happening to your child.
 You can also draw a picture of what is happening to you.
-After finishing your drawing, explain what you drew and ask your child to explain his or her picture.
-You can use drawing pictures along with storytelling to help your child deal with grief.
+Explain what you drew and ask your child to explain their picture.
+You can use drawing along with storytelling to help your child deal with grief.

-- Play or act.
-Acting out feelings through play can be very helpful for some children.
-You can use stuffed animals, puppets, or other toys to act out what is going on.
-Sometimes it is easier for a child to allow a favorite stuffed animal to speak for him or her; it may be easier for a young child to talk with the animal, either alone or with an adult present, than to talk directly with an adult.
+- Act out feelings through play.
+You can use stuffed animals, puppets, or other toys to act out what's going on.
+Sometimes it's easier for a child to let a favorite stuffed animal to speak for them.
+A young child may find it easier to talk to a toy than to talk directly with an adult.

-Practice one of the activities above in the presence of another adult.
-After the activity, ask the adult to tell you how effective they think the activity was for your child.
+- Practice the activity in the presence of another adult.
+Ask the adult to tell you how well they think the activity worked for your child.